Arabian Nights (miniseries): Aladdin and the Magic Lamp

 Back home with his mother, Aladdin wonders why Mustappa would want a worthless old oil lamp.
-Rubbing it frees the Lamp Genie (also John Leguizamo) an incredibly powerful and intimidating spirit who can grant Aladdin's wishes.
+Rubbing it frees the Lamp Genie an incredibly powerful and intimidating spirit who can grant Aladdin's wishes.
 Aladdin and his mother wish to become royalty and for a fortune which they use to buy their way into the Royal Court.
 Aladdin asks the Caliph for Princess Zubaïda's hand in marriage, but he is turned down as the Princess is betrothed to Gulnare, the oafish son of the Caliph's vizier.

 Aladdin discovers that the Princess is in love with him and using the Lamp Genie, he is able to humiliate Zubaïda's betrothed on their wedding night to prevent the marriage from being consummated, by trapping the vizier's son in a foul-smelling privy, and then marry the Princess himself after her furious father annuls the marriage.
 In Africa, Mustappa realizes that Aladdin is alive and has married as his pet raven, Hector, loses all his feathers.
 Mustappa goes to Samarkand dressed as a merchant trading new lamps for old ones, prompting a servant in Aladdin's palace to give the magic lamp to the Mustappa.
 Once the lamp comes into Mustappa's possession, he wishes to undo all Aladdin's wealth.
 Using the Genie of the Ring, Aladdin challenges Mustappa to a fight to the death with their magic.
 Each Genie transforms into one beast after another, until the Ring Genie is trapped in a giant mousetrap.
 Although Mustappa appears to have won, Aladdin is still a thief and is able to pick-pocket Mustappa, taking the Lamp and thus stealing his victory.
 Reunited with his mother and Zubaïda, Aladdin grants both the Genies their freedom, though only the Genie of the Ring accepts the offer.